 This species is apparently known only from four females and three males.
-Currently there are 12 species listed in the genus Ankothrips, seven of which are from western USA , with five recorded from California (Bailey, 1957).
-Of the others, one is from SW Africa, and four from southern or eastern Europe.
+Currently there are 13 species listed in the genus Ankothrips, seven of which are from western USA , with five recorded from California (Bailey, 1957).
+Of the others, one is from SW Africa, one from Iran, and four from southern or eastern Europe.
 Although at one time considered members of the Aeolothripidae, all females of Melanthripidae have a pair of lobes at the posterior margin of sternite VII, a condition that is otherwise found only in females of Merothripidae.

 Ankothrips aequalis Moulton